-The group stage starts in February 2018, and the entire competition is expected to end in late July or early August 2018.
+4.1.
+The group stage starts in March 2021.
+The entire competition is expected to end in early each match will take about 30-80 minutes, depending on the tournament stage and match development.

-Every participant will have to play about 4-10 matches, depending on his performance, and each match will take about 20-60 min, depending on the tournament stage and match development.
+October 2021.

-If the World Team Gomoku Championship 2018 is organised in the period of the WBC 2018 and involves any of the non-eliminated participants of the WBC 2018, then we will provide an appropriate break or round extension.
-The World Team Gomoku Championship 2018 is expected to take about one week.
+4.2.
+Every participant will have to play about 4-15 matches, depending on his performance, and involves any of the non-eliminated participants of the WBC 2021, then we will provide an appropriate break or round extension.

-There may be other reasonable short extensions or breaks in the WBC 2018 due to major live tournaments in gomoku or renju, e.g., due to the World Team Renju Championship 2018.
+4.3.
+If the Gomoku World Championship 2021 is organised in the period of the WBC 2021 and tournaments in gomoku or renju.
 Decisions will be made on the case-by-case basis after consultations with the players involved.